intelligentMachines-ITU/domain-Adaptive-Building-Counting/README.md

 ### Dataset Link and Contents

-The dataset can be downloaded from here.
+The dataset can be downloaded from [here](https://drive.google.com/drive/folders/1CIYGCJucyJ9dnwjt0BZJ7pnyiKIDuRQC?usp=sharing).

 The link will contain three folders divided into training, validation, and testing.
 Each folder contains two subfolders: images and ground truths.

 # Implementing the Code

 ### Installation

+The following need to be installed before proceeding:

 PyTorch 0.4.1